facebook/facebook-ruby-business-sdk/README.md

 ```

 ## Reporting Bugs/Feedback
-Please raise any issue on Github.
+Please raise any issue on GitHub.